 Chief Lepore is a California State Certified Strike Team Leader and has supervised six strike teams during deployments.
 While he has been involved in some significant major campaign incidents, he does not consider himself to be a wildland expert.
 In order to help ensure your success during your promotional exam he recommends finding another source for wildland information.

-Chuck Fedak is currently a Battalion Chief with one of the largest fire departments in California.
+Chuck Fedak is currently a Battalion Chief with the Orange County Fire Authority, one of the largest fire departments in California.
 He began his fire service career in 1995 as a paid-call firefighter and completed paramedic school and graduated from Daniel Freeman as the class Valedictorian in 1997.
-He worked as a private paramedic in the South Bay area of Los Angeles County until he was hired full-time in 1999.
+He worked as a private paramedic in the South Bay area of Los Angeles County and as a flight paramedic until he was hired full-time in 1999.
 He held the ranks of firefighter/paramedic and engineer/paramedic.

 Chief Fedak recently completed a tour in the Operations Training & Safety Section of the department where he served as a Training Officer.
 He developed and was the lead instructor of a fire captain prep class to help department members train, prepare and be successful for promotional exams and the position of Fire Officer.
 He was the department coordinator position for the department’s Fire Captain training academy and also instructed in a variety of course topics.
 He has written, developed and has had multiple proposals implemented within the department including the purchase of new equipment, department training classes and a new format to conduct and deliver after department-wide action incident reviews.